lippertmarkus/terraform-azurerm-k8s-calico-windows/README.md

 # terraform-azurerm-k8s-calico-windows

 Terraform definition for trying out [Calico for Windows](https://docs.projectcalico.org/getting-started/windows-calico/) in a self-managed Kubernetes cluster on Azure with both a Linux and a Windows Server 1903 node for testing purposes.
-Find more details in the [blog post](TODO) (coming soon).
+Find more details in the [blog post](https://lippertmarkus.com/2020/09/12/k8s-calico-windows/).

 ## Deployment on Azure